PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

     };
 };
 ```
 We create an `actor` to contain our logic.
+To me an actor resembles a class.
+But it is not a class rather _ " is like an object (and in Motoko, even looks like one),
+in that it encapsulates private state along with a set of methods to process
+messages that can be sent to it.
+But all message sends are asynchronous.
+Consequently, unlike conventional methods in OO, actor methods do not have results.
+ Moreover, all messages are received sequentially by an actor—that is,
+ it has an implicit message queue and methods execute atomically,
+  even when messages are sent concurrently" (Andreas Rossberg)_

-It has a public function `addCustomer`.
+Our actor has a public function `addCustomer`.
 It is public,  therefore we can call it from the frontend canister.
 This function adds (i.e. _saves_) an entry to <s>the database</s> the underlying datastructure which is a `Trie<Id, Customer>`.

 The other public function queries our <s>database</s> persisting datastructure.
 However there is one issue here; the best datastructure to store the customers and to lookup one individual customer by id is the `Trie<Id, Customer>` where the key is an `id` and the value is the `Customer`.
 Unfortunately the use of Trie proved difficult when I wanted to display all the customers on the frontend.
 That's why I decided to convert (i.e. _flatten_) the `Trie<Id, Customer>` to an array of `CustomerWithId`.
 But I am new to motoko, and there is probably a better way to do it.
 Leave me a comment if you know a better solution.